Energy saving light bulbs end up in the binOnly a quarter recycled last used low energy bulb

 Which? light bulbs expert Katie Waller said: 'It's clear that too many people are still unaware of the importance of recycling CFLs.
 With the phase out of incandescent light bulb varieties, more consumers are switching to energy savers, so it's imperative that everyone knows how and where to dispose of them safely.'

-For more information on buying, using and disposing energy saving light bulbs, and for information on the EU phase out of incandescent bulbs see our expert advice guide and product recycling tool.
+For more information on buying, using and disposing energy saving light bulbs, and for information on the EU phase out of incandescent bulbs see our expert guide to light bulbs.

 Energy saving light bulbs